codingnoob47/ShekharTanwar/Natural Language Processing/TextClassification-Projects-master/README.md

 would later be used to develop a Deep Learning model for classifying those docuemtns which were used to test the performance of the model developed

-Meanwhile, as Machine Learning/ Deep Learning models work on numbers rather than text or any other data format, each word in each document is given a number by a process known as Tokenization.
-These word-number pairing is then used to transform each sentence into a group of numbers  where each word is replaced by the number it was given initally during Tokenization.

-Next, as the sentences could vary in length they are transformed to uniform length sequences so that it becomes easy for the model to process data fed into it.

-Model Configurations :

-a) Dense Layer ( hidden )
-b) Dense Layer ( output )

 As the model is trained, each word is converted into a vector ( known as word embedding ) and then those group of vectors are classified into categories depending on the target label.